BurkovBA/BurkovBA.github.io/content/blog/2022-12-31-1/index.md

 ### Holes in the latent space

 Now, what happens, if we drop the decoder part, just sample a random point from the encoder latent space and generate an output from it with the decoder?
-This is supposed to produce us an image.
+This is supposed to give us an image.
 Hence, our model would be generative.

-However, one of the obvious problems that arises is the fact that training data points oftentimes do not cover the whole latent space.
+However, one of the arising problems is the fact that data points in our training dataset oftentimes do not cover the whole latent space.
 In the worst-case scenario theoretically our autoencoder could just map all the data points to a straight line, effectively enumerating them.

 Thus, if we wanted to generate an image and sampled a point from the latent space that belongs to a hole, we won't get a valid output.
 So, we face a problem: we have to come up with a way to regularize our latent space, so that the whole